trifectatechfoundation/teach-rs/exercises/book/P-final-project/mod.md

 Any reparations to the proposals must be handed in on the _6th of April 2023_

+## Final product

-Af the end of the project following will be required (deadline is the _4th of May, 2023_)
+At the end of the project following will be required (deadline is the _4th of May, 2023_)

 - The source of your project (GitHub)
 - A live 10 minute presentation, including a _short_ demonstration (and an additional 2 minutes for questions) during the final lecture